phoebebright/django-easy-faq/README.md

 django-easy-faq is a Django app to allow for a simple yet feature rich faq app. with categories, commenting voting of questions and answers all as an optional part of the app.
 To see screenshots of what this django-easy-faq could look like with bootstrap 5 styling [click here](demo/demo.md).

+## Notes related to adding Quill
+Migrations will need to be run/rerun if the new setting USE_QUILL_EDITOR is changed.

 ## Quick start